Notes on the Geography of Morocco: Tangier

 Fortunately, this is a geographical website, so we can skip to this handsome Army Map Service sheet from 1943. <

 Squint at the medina, or old city, and you'll make out two main streets, one running approximately east-west and the other, more tortured, snaking north-south.
 Welcome to Roman town planning, messed up by two thousand years.
 The east-west street, now called the Rue des Siaghins (the street of silversmiths, of whom there are none left),is the Roman decumanus.
 The north-south street, now called the Rue des Almohades, is the Roman cardo maximus.
 They cross at what once was a Roman forum and is still a wide patch in the road.
-You can see the comedy skit: a Roman engineer returns to the city today and throws an absolute fit.
+You can see the Monty Python skit: a Roman engineer returns to the city today and throws an absolute fit.

 If you imagine the old city as a clockface, we're at about 4 o'clock.
 The harbor and the waterside road (the Avenue Mohamed VI, formerly the Avenida de Espana) are behind us; in front is the Rue du Portugal.
 Why Portugal, you ask?
 Have you forgotten already?
 Remember: when it comes to the coasts of Africa, the Portuguese were always here first.
 Good 'ol Vasco, the savage.

 The steep staircase is a reminder that the walls have been mostly ornamental for a long time.